CES 2017: New routers defend smart homes against hacks

 The problem has got so serious that the US Federal Trade Commission has kicked off a competition to create tools that consumers can add to their home network that can protect IoT devices from attack.
 Cash rewards of $25,000 (£20,000) will be given to the best entrants.

 "Security for these devices has to start at the network level," said Gareth Lockwood from Symantec.
 "There's no other way to do it."

 As the entry and exit point for home networks, routers were the best place to put a security system that can watch for malicious traffic coming in and cut off hackers trying to access insecure kit.

 While current home routers do have security systems, most are pretty basic, said Mr Lockwood, and none is ready for the explosion of smart devices predicted to be in use soon.

 "If we look forward four to five years from now we expect to see between 20 to 30 billion devices in homes," he said.
 "There'll be tens of devices per household."

 More from CES 2017:

 The three companies launching secure routers at CES are taking slightly different approaches to solving the IoT headache though one common feature they share is a smartphone-based management system.

 - Symantec launched the Norton Core that is intended to replace the router supplied by an ISP.
 In the US, the Core will cost $279

-- BitDefender unveiled the Box which sits alongside a home router and polices traffic as it flows across a network.
+- BitDefender unveiled the second version of its Box gadget which sits alongside a home router and polices traffic as it flows across a network.
 The Box currently costs $129

 - Intel Security has signed a deal with hardware firm Arris to include its security software in a specially-made line of home protection routers.
 Intel has yet to release prices for these products